MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-teams.md

 ### Training opportunity

-Use this training module to learn how to prepare and generate useful data using the Teams insights dashboard and to analyze Teams adoption trends from populated reports: [Measure Teams collaboration with the Microsoft Teams insights dashboard in Workplace Analytics](https://aka.ms/wpa-teams-insights)
+Learn how to generate useful data using the Teams insights dashboard and analyze Teams adoption trends from populated reports: [Measure Teams collaboration with the Microsoft Teams insights dashboard in Workplace Analytics](https://aka.ms/wpa-teams-insights)

 ## Related topic